Today is June 9, 2023 /

 PLEASE REMEMBER that even if you plan to be away from home for the entire holiday, you must still sell all the hametz you own.
 Similarly, should you own other property, or store leaven products in your office, you must sell the hametz stored in those locations as well.

-PLEASE FILL OUT THE FORM BELOW or download and return the form HERE to the Jacksonville Jewish Center Clergy office with your tzedakah donation to be received in our office (not determined by postmark) no later than Tuesday, April 7, 2020.
-Since Jewish Law requires hametz to be sold no later than Wednesday morning, the deadline is a firm one of necessity.
+While there is no charge for the selling of leaven, it is customary to include a charitable contribution with the “Sale of Leaven” form.
+You can sell your leaven and make your donation online HERE, or download a PDF of the form HERE and return it to the Jacksonville Jewish Center Clergy office with your tzedakah donation to be received in our office (not determined by postmark) no later than Friday, April 19, 2024.
+Since Jewish Law requires hametz to be sold no later than the morning of Passover Eve, the deadline is a firm one of necessity.